rsteinbach61/rsteinbach61.github.io/_posts/2019-04-08-using_mapdispatchtoprops_object_shorthand.markdown

 ```

-It calls getRooms, a fetch that retrieves Rooms from my DB, and then dispatches an action creator named getRoomsSuccess and passes the Rooms retrieved from the DB as payload.
+It calls getRooms, a fetch that retrieves Rooms from my DB, and then dispatches an action named getRoomsSuccess and passes the Rooms retrieved from the DB as payload.
 ```
 export function getRoomsSuccess(payload){
   return {type: "GET_ROOMS_SUCCESS", payload}